-Due to the COVID-19 pandemic, GCSE examinations in England for 2020 were cancelled by the government and replaced by centre assessed grades.
-The government decided not to publish any school performance data based on these centre assessed grades.
-The data below provides a comparison with our 2019 headline figures.
-Whilst this data is not recognised in any formal school performance tables, we believe it is important to share with you the outcomes our students have achieved as the Class of 2020.:
+Due to the COVID-19 pandemic, GCSE examinations in England for 2021 were again cancelled by the government and replaced by teacher assessed grades.
+The government has again decided not to publish any school performance data based on these teacher assessed grades.
+The 2021 data below provides a comparison with our 2019 headline figures.
+Whilst 2021 data is not recognised in any formal school performance tables, we believe it is important to share with you the outcomes our students have achieved as the Class of 2021:

 Note: At the time of publication is was not possible to indicate data for the proportion of students staying in education or entering employment.